PandABlocks/PandABlocks-FPGA/docs/how-to/cocotb.md

 :::{note}
 Modules that use IP are currently unsupported by the cocotb runner.
-All soft blocks (those covered by simulation) are believed not to use IP and should remain testable — verify this assumption against the full block set before publishing.
+All soft blocks (those covered by simulation) are believed not to use IP and should remain testable — verify this assumption — tracked in [PandABlocks/PandABlocks-FPGA#280](https://github.com/PandABlocks/PandABlocks-FPGA/issues/280) before publishing.
 :::